 Day 1: Athens, Delphi, Kalambaka, Meteora

-Delphi is one of the major stops of this tour; known in the ancient years as the centre (navel) of the Earth, Delphi were a divine place, as God Apollo had chosen it to establish his sanctuary.
+Delphi is one of the major stops of this tour; known in the ancient years as the center (navel) of the Earth, Delphi was a divine place, as God Apollo had chosen it to establish his sanctuary.

 The Oracle of Apollo gave ambiguous responses to the people who were flocking there to ask a question about a personal or city issue.

 In Delphi, you will visit the archaeological site, the ancient theatre, and of course, the museum where you will see the famous Naxian Sphinx, the Twin Brothers, and the Charioteer of Delphi, also known as Eniochos.